What is Proof of Value in Channel Sales?

 - Clearly define success metrics upfront: For example, a cybersecurity POV aiming for a 20% reduction in detected threats.

-- Engage key stakeholders: Ensure executive buy-in and user participation for a comprehensive view.
+- Engage key stakeholders: Ensure executive buy-in and user participation for a complete view.

 - Start small, scale fast: Focus on a critical problem with a limited scope to demonstrate quick wins.